ramraghu20/TestGitHub/README.md

 # TestGitHub
-This is for Change in the master  purpose.
+That is for Change in the master  purpose.
 Edited in the master
+Edited in the Edit Mast Branch.